fpaludi/GlobeObserver/README.md

 # GlobeObserver

-This package allows you to download satellite images from the Google Earth Engine (GEE) service
+This package allows you to download satellite images in .tif format from the Google Earth Engine (GEE) service

 ## Installation